These are the ways that cannabis may help manage the side effects of chemo and cancer therapy.

 Cannabis reform is slowly but surely gaining traction, with thirty three states legalizing medicinal cannabis.
 Illinois’s recent legalization now makes eleven states with fully legal recreational consumption.
 And cancer is one of the major reasons that cannabis legalization is receiving such a groundswell of support.
 Cannabis has the potential to support conventional cancer therapies by managing a range of symptoms.

-How Can Cannabis Support Traditional Cancer Therapies?
+How can Cannabis Support Traditional Cancer Therapy?

 Chemotherapy and radiation are the most common cancer therapies.
 Though these offer the promise of a cure for many, the side effects of treatments can be extremely difficult to manage.
 There is evidence that cannabis may help to ease some of these side effects as a supplementary medicine.